Epsom Girls Grammar School Epsom Girls Grammar School

 • Composition (writing your own music)

-• Musical Knowledge (learning about musical styles, music literacies, social/historical context)
+• Musical Knowledge (learning about musical styles, music analysis, social/historical context)

 • Listening Skills